abansal755/Image-Editor/readme.md

 * Right-click on each node for properties of each node namely properties window and deleting the node.

 # Nodes
-* Read node - Reads the image file from your system.
+* **Read node:** Reads the image file from your system.
-* View node - Provides a viewer window to view the image stream.
+* **View node:** Provides a viewer window to view the image stream.
-* Write node - To save the modified image with desired quality factor.
+* **Write node:** To save the modified image with desired quality factor.

-#### All other nodes are image transfrormation nodes whose degree can be selected in their respective properties.
+#### All the other nodes are image transfrormation nodes.

-* Grade node - Used to define the blackpoints and whitepoints of the image.
+* **Grade node:** Used to define the blackpoints and whitepoints of the image.
-* Gamma node - Applies a constant gamma value to the image.
+* **Gamma node:** Applies a constant gamma value to the image.
 This affects the mid-tones of the image.
-* Saturate node - Alters the intensity or purity of a color as displayed in an image.
+* **Saturate node:** Alters the intensity or purity of a color as displayed in an image.
 The higher the saturation of a color, the more vivid and intense it is.
 The lower a color's saturation, the closer it is to pure gray on the grayscale.
-* Contrast node -  To alter the difference in brightness between objects or regions.
+* **Contrast node:** To alter the difference in brightness between objects or regions.
 High contrast photos pop out, show textures in the subject and give a feeling of edginess, high energy and strength.
-* Blur node - Adds box blur to the image with the specified radius.
+* **Blur node**: Adds box blur to the image with the specified radius.
-* Crop node - Crops the image to the specified co-ordinates.
+* **Crop node:** Crops the image to the specified co-ordinates.
-* Scale node - Scales the image to the specified resolution.
+* **Scale node:** Scales the image to the specified resolution.
-* Rotate node - Rotates the image with the specified angle in degrees.
+* **Rotate node:** Rotates the image with the specified angle in degrees.
-* Mirror node - Mirrors the image across horizontal as well as vertical axis
+* **Mirror node:** Mirrors the image across horizontal as well as vertical axis
-* Shuffle node - Shuffle node rearranges different color channels of the image into other color channels.
+* **Shuffle node:** Shuffle node rearranges different color channels of the image into other color channels.

 # References
 * [Complete Documentation](https://doc.qt.io/)